article background

 nectr logo

-Nectr offers both low fixed rates and carbon offsets on all of its energy plans.
+Nectr offers both low rates and carbon offsets on all of its market offer energy plans.
 Its 100% Clean plan includes an opt-in product that’s certified Climate Active Carbon Neutral, thanks to its buying of carbon offset certificates/units from both local and international projects.
 According to its website, some of these projects include a hydropower development in India, wind farm project in Honduras, and the design and development of a hydroelectric plant in Turkey.

 Powershop Carbon Offset Electricity